-We, naturally, do not know exactly how or by whom the stone age hill fort was run, but anthropological studies suggest there would have been a chief, probably a hereditary position and a social hierarchy.
+We, naturally, do not know exactly how or by whom the Iron Age hill fort was run, but anthropological studies suggest there would have been a chief, probably a hereditary position and a social hierarchy.
 He would most likely have led just his local tribe but it is thought that loose alliances would have been formed with other local groups.
 Leadership would have extended its grasp on people so by the Iron Age petty kings would be emerging.
-One of these was Malmud, around 441BC, who fortified Malmesbury.
-It has been suggested that his was the name that became corrupted to form Malmesbury;- Malmud’ s burg.
-It is not known how big a part the “church” played at this time, but if Stonehenge and Avebury have a religious base then it must have been considerable.
+It is not known how big a part religion played at this time, but if Stonehenge and Avebury have a religious base then it must have been considerable.
 Certainly the Romans reckoned the druids formidable opposition.

 The Romans came in 43AD, defeating the Catuvellauni at the Battle of Medway and taking London.
 In the years immediately following they conquered the rest of the country.
-The second legion Augusta, commanded by Flavius Vespasianus, who later became Emperor of Rome, moved westwards conquering the Belgae, in whose territory Malmesbury lay.
+The second legion Augusta, commanded by Flavius Vespasianus, who later became Emperor of Rome, moved westwards conquering the Dubunni and the Durotriges, in whose territory Malmesbury lay.
 Vespasianus captured 20 hill forts.
 Was Malmesbury one of them? – We don’t know.

 The Romans stayed for 400 years.
 There seems to have been dual administration.
 The Roman establishment would have dominant and would have extracted taxes from the populace but much of the routine local government and justice was left in native hands: a two tier system.